Adidas cuts ties with Ye over antisemitic remarks

 In recent weeks, Ye has also ended his company’s association with Gap and has told Bloomberg that he plans to cut ties with his corporate suppliers.

-After he was suspended from Twitter and Facebook, Ye offered to buy conservative social network Parler.
+After he was suspended from Twitter and Facebook, Ye offered to buy the conservative social network Parler.

 Demonstrators on a Los Angeles overpass Saturday unfurled a banner praising Ye’s antisemitic comments, prompting an outcry on social media as celebrities and others said they stand with Jewish people.